furzepig/brachistochrone/_posts/writing/2018-05-28-laundryman.md

-  Dirty money is clean money -- that's the most important thing to understand.
+  <span class='firstcharacter'>D</span>irty money is clean money -- that's the most important thing to
+  understand.
 If money is stained, wrinkled, crumpled, rusted, bent, dyed, burned or soiled it means that it's good.
 It means that it's been in circulation and its serial numbers are valid